Exopy/exopy_pulses/docs/source/user_guide/sequence_transfer.rst

 -------------------

-No matter the care you take in writing the sequence it may well happen that you need to quickly re-edit it while modifying a measure.
+No matter the care you take in writing the sequence it may well happen that you need to quickly re-edit it while modifying a.measurement.
 If it is opened in the Pulses workspace you can easily switch and simply reload, however it may prove cumbersome if it is not so.